ajitashwath/codolio-asgmt/README.md

 # Codolio Question Sheet

-A high-performance, focused application for managing and tracking your Data Structures and Algorithms (DSA) preparation.
+A focused application for managing and tracking your Data Structures and Algorithms (DSA) preparation.
 It features a modern Master-Detail layout designed to maximize screen real estate and keep you focused.

 ## Features